 - Any style of poetry is open for consideration – free verse, haiku, sonnet rhymed, unrhymed, etc.

-- Entries must be aligned with the theme “I wish I’d said” or “Ek wou nog sê”.
-The poems, however, need not be about the death of a specific person, but can be any poem with an elegiac sense.
+Entrants should see the theme “I wish I’d said” as a guideline, not a rule.
+The poems need not be about the death of a specific person, but can be any poem with an elegiac sense.
 Poems which celebrate life, or the brevity of human existence, etc., will also do.
 The guiding principle must be: Will a person experiencing loss be uplifted by the poem, or be able to identify with it?

 - The poem is assessed as originally submitted only.
 No subsequent editorial amendment or resubmission is permitted.
 No correspondence or discussion about amendments will be entered into.

 - Entries must not have been published in print, on websites, public areas of social networking sites, broadcast, featured among the winners of another competition or submitted elsewhere for consideration.
 This includes print and online magazines, anthologies, websites and even programmes for a church service or wedding, for example.
 A breach of this rule will result in immediate disqualification.

 - You may submit poems in any one of the 11 official South African languages.
 If your poem is not in English, an English translation of your poem would be appreciated, but is not compulsory.

 - Entrants may submit poems translated into English, providing the source text is their own original work and has not been published in print, on websites, public areas of social networking sites, broadcast, featured among the winners of another competition or submitted elsewhere for consideration.

 - Poems will be judged on the following qualities:

 - Technical excellence: The attention that is given to detail in all linguistic aspects, including grammar and spelling.

 - Structure: The organisation and structure with which thoughts are presented.